videogular/videogular2/PULL_REQUEST_TEMPLATE.md

 ### Description
 Please explain the changes you made here.
+Commit your changes with `npm run commit` instead of `git commit`.

+Specify if it's a fix, feature or breaking change to update the version on NPM.

+Thank you!

 ### Checklist
 Please, check that you have been followed next steps: